JeremyButt/jsPsych-auditory-memory/README.md

 # jsPsych-auditory-memory
-Project to complete an analysis on auditory memory on test subjects.
+Project to complete an analysis of auditory memory on test subjects.